djeada/Numpy-Tutorials/notes/3_vector_operations.md

 \end{bmatrix}
 $$

-**Practical Use Case:** Column vectors are used in linear transformations and matrix operations, where they can be multiplied by matrices to perform operations like rotations and scaling.
+Column vectors are used in linear transformations and matrix operations, where they can be multiplied by matrices to perform operations like rotations and scaling.

 #### Transpose